danielver02/ALPS/ford_project.md

 The key input parameters for ALPS are described on the [ALPS Input](./page/input.md) page.

 The output format of ALPS is described on the [ALPS Output](./page/output.md) page.

+For a listing of recommendations when using ALPS, see the [ALPS Best Practices](./page/practices.md) page.